 • Prejudices about autism

 This project will focus on the development of training material and tools for Human Resources and Development specialists and Managers in Hospitality.
-It will develop VET based training methodologies and tools that will allow them to train staff with ASD in order to increase their skills, knowledge and competences.
+It will develop VET-based training methodologies and tools that will allow them to train staff with ASD in order to increase their skills, knowledge and competencies.
 The toolkit for the training of the ASD staff will include a board game based on real-life scenarios that will allow ASD staff to prepare and overcome challenges at work, but also create an engaging environment between colleagues.
 Other benefits the board game has to offer are the acquisition of technical and theoretical knowledge, the development of soft and job-specific skills, practice communication, problem-solving, working in teams, decision-making and other interpersonal skills required.
-It is a great opportunity not only to support people with ASD to earn some respectful and “higher-level” work positions, eliminate the gap between non-ASD and ASD groups but also to attract workers that can trust a reliable management material, achieving a higher employment level in Europe.
+It is a great opportunity not only to support people with ASD to earn some respectful and “higher-level” work positions, and eliminate the gap between non-ASD and ASD groups but also to attract workers that can trust reliable management material, achieving a higher employment level in Europe.

 HOST project objectives